teamhanko/fidouafclient/README.md

 ## Configuration

 ### Reachability
-> :warning: **Warning: The Fido UAF Client is available for all other apps on the phone through an `org.fidoalliance.intent.FIDO_OPERATION` intent.** :warning:
+:warning: **Warning: The Fido UAF Client is available for all other apps on the device through an `org.fidoalliance.intent.FIDO_OPERATION` intent.** :warning:

 To disable this functionality, so the client is only available in your app, just add the following to your manifest: